moehriegitt/hob3l/README.md

     make TARGET=nix32
 ```

-To cross compile for Windows 64 using mingw32:
+To cross compile for Windows 64 using MingW:

 ```
     make TARGET=win64
 ```

-To cross compile for Windows 32 using mingw32:
+To cross compile for Windows 32 using MingW:

 ```
     make TARGET=win32